Shinjuku City Guide( Shinjuku Ward, Shinjuku-ku )

 Some foreign diplomatic embassies are also located in Shinjuku City.

 Shinjuku City Living Guide

 Once you’ve made plans to move to Shinjuku City, you will need to get your resident registration at the Shinjuku City Office.
 You will have register within 14 days of the date you begin your residency in Shinagawa City.

-Please read and keep bookmarked the Evacuation Areas of Shinjuku City for easy access in the event of a disaster.
+Please read and keep bookmarked the Evacuation Areas of Shinjuku City and Shinjuku City's guides for preparing for disasters for easy access in the event of a disaster.